hujhax/austin-improv-wiki/The 2009 Out of Bounds Comedy Festival.md

 **The 2009 Out of Bounds Comedy Festival** was the eighth annual [[Out of Bounds Comedy Festival]].

+## Summary
+It ran from Thursday to Monday, 9/3/09 to 9/6/09.

 Its advertising was classic-Nintendo themed.

-It ran from Thursday to Monday, 9/3/09 to 9/6/09.

 ## Acts
 ### Local Improv and Sketch Acts